Fallen Angels (1995 film): Soundtrack

-Typical for a Wong Kar-wai film, Fallen Angels extensively uses pop songs, featuring a largely Trip hop soundtrack that appealed to the widespread popularity of Trip hop in 1994-1995.
-Wong Kar-wai initially wished to use the music of English Trip hop band Massive Attack, however discovered it was too expensive, and so asked his composer in Hong Kong (Frankie Chan) to compose something similar in style.
+Typical for a Wong Kar-wai film, Fallen Angels extensively uses pop songs, featuring a largely trip hop soundtrack that appealed to the widespread popularity of trip hop in 1994–1995.
+Wong Kar-wai initially wished to use the music of English trip hop band Massive Attack but discovered it was too expensive, and so asked his composer in Hong Kong (Frankie Chan) to compose something similar in style.
 As such, one track that is played prominently throughout the film is "Because I'm Cool" by Nogabe "Robinson" Randriaharimalala.
-It is a re-orchestration of Karmacoma by Massive Attack, and samples the song.
+It is a re-orchestration of "Karmacoma" by Massive Attack, and samples the song.
 Also featured in the Fallen Angels soundtrack is a dream pop version of "Forget Him" sung by Shirley Kwan, a reworking of the classic by Teresa Teng, and one of the very few "contemporary" Cantopop songs ever used by Wong Kar-wai in his films.
-In the film, the song is used by the hitman to indirectly communicate the message to his assistant that he wants her to “forget him”, and is also used in the scenes afterwards in the McDonald’s restaurant, where it plays over the restaurant’s speakers as the hitman and Blondie encounter each other, a scene juxtaposed by the misery and sadness of the assistant crying.
-In contrast to Wong’s other films such as Chungking Express, Fallen Angels’ soundtrack displays more ‘ethereal pieces’, featuring the 1994 avant-garde/experimental ambient piece "Speak My Language" by American avant-garde artist Laurie Anderson.
-The song is used in scenes where the hitman’s assistant visits the bar that the hitman frequents and masturbates in his room out of sexual frustration.
-The song, a moody track speaking of the living and the dead, is emblematic of the film’s highly bleak outlook.
-In the ending scene, the Flying Pickets version of “Only You” is used, described as the only track in the film to express hopefulness, as the hitman’s assistant and the ex-convict find a chance to escape from the film’s seemingly perpetual night, and as they end the film seeking emotional redemption in their shared loss and the sunrise that emerges over the Hong Kong skyline.
-The film’s official soundtrack was originally released on CD in 1995 but has since been occasionally re-released.
+In the film, the song is used by the hitman to indirectly communicate the message to his assistant that he wants her to "forget him", and is also used in the scenes afterwards in the McDonald's restaurant, where it plays over the restaurant's speakers as the hitman and Blondie encounter each other, a scene juxtaposed by the misery and sadness of the assistant crying.
+In contrast to Wong's other films such as Chungking Express, Fallen Angels soundtrack displays more 'ethereal pieces', featuring the 1994 avant-garde/experimental ambient piece "Speak My Language" by American avant-garde artist Laurie Anderson.
+The song is used in scenes where the hitman's assistant visits the bar that the hitman frequents and masturbates in his room out of sexual frustration.
+The song, a moody track speaking of the living and the dead, is emblematic of the film's highly bleak outlook.
+In the ending scene, the Flying Pickets version of "Only You" is used, described as the only track in the film to express hopefulness, as the hitman's assistant and the ex-convict find a chance to escape from the film's seemingly perpetual night, and as they end the film seeking emotional redemption in their shared loss and the sunrise that emerges over the Hong Kong skyline.
+The film's official soundtrack was originally released on CD in 1995 but has since been occasionally re-released.